-*Mother Roasting is done by burning moxa (which comes from the Chinese mugwort plant) close to the mothers lower abdomen and low back.
-This plant has a deeply healing and warming effects on the whole body- unlike any other.
-The heat relaxes and softens emotions, strengthens and tonifies the organs, stops bleeding, relieves pain and builds immunity.
+*Mother Roasting is done by burning a moxa stick (which comes from the Chinese mugwort plant) close to the mother’s lower abdomen and low back.
+This plant has deeply healing and warming effects on the whole body- unlike any other.
+The heat relaxes and softens emotions, strengthens the organs, stops bleeding, relieves pain, and builds immunity.
 It benefits the mother and the baby: healthy mom= healthy baby.
-It is a good idea to call in an acupuncturist to perform the Mother Roasting.
-Ideally, the Mother Roasting should be repeat 5 times within the first 2 weeks postpartum.
+It is a good idea to call in an acupuncturist to perform Mother Roasting.
+Ideally, the Mother Roasting should be repeated five times within the first two weeks postpartum.

-If unable to use moxa, because the mother is sensitive to smoke, etc, then hot rice packs, cloth, water bottle can be used.
-These approaches will help to warm the mother, but are not as powerful as the moxa.
+If the mother is sensitive to smoke, then use hot rice packs, cloth, or water bottles instead.
+These approaches will help to warm the mother but are not as powerful as the moxa.

-Caution: It is important to call in an acupuncturist or herbalist to perform the Mother Roasting.
-If using moxa on your own, please make sure that moxa is completely put out post-use.
-Do not use moxa on mother who has an infection and/or true heat signs (red eyes, red tongue, irritated, etc), or if the mother is very dry and/or having night sweats.
+**Caution: Please call in an acupuncturist or herbalist to perform Mother Roasting.
+If using moxa on your own, please make sure that moxa is put out completely post-use.
+Do not use moxa on a mother who has an infection and or “true” heat signs (red eyes, red tongue, irritated, and more) or if the mother is significantly dry and or having night sweats.

-*If a woman had a difficult labor, is extremely depleted, or is having issues postpartum this is a great time to have her see an acupuncturist and herbalist to help resolve these issue and to strengthen her body.
+*If a woman had a difficult labor, is depleted, or is having issues postpartum, this is a great time to have her see an acupuncturist and herbalist to help resolve these issues and to strengthen her body.